-An Australian native studying in Germany, Morgan Cardiff traveled even further from home this year to volunteer with the Landmark citizen science program on American Prairie Reserve.
+An Australian native studying in Germany, Morgan Cardiff traveled even further from home this year to volunteer with American Prairie's Landmark citizen science program.
 A seasoned photographer and videographer, Morgan captured the landscape, animals, and fellow prairie travelers in ways that only he could – living, breathing, and exploring the most remote parts of the project area.
 Here are his tips for capturing the prairie through photography:

 (1) Wake up early, Stay out late.